 To encourage elders to lead an active and flourishing life, the Labour and Welfare Bureau and the Elderly Commission jointly launched a school-based Elder Academy Scheme taken into consideration of the unique situation of Hong Kong in early 2007.

 Elder Academies are characterised by cross-sectoral collaboration and inter-generational harmony, and aim to promote continuous learning among elders, encourage them to widen their social networks, maintain physical and mental well-being and foster sense of worthiness while acquiring knowledge.
 These apart, it also seeks to promote inter-generational harmony, civic education and cross-sectoral collaboration.
-In the 2017-18 academic year, there are about 130 EAs in primary, secondary and tertiary institutions throughout the territory.
+In the 2018-19 academic year, there are about 140 EAs in primary, secondary and post-secondary institutions throughout the territory.

 Compared to other elder learning models elsewhere, our elder academies put much emphasis on "inter-generational harmony".
 We encourage young students to participate in voluntary work for the elder academies, such as acting as young teachers or assisting in the operation of the elder academies.
 Through participating in elder academies, elders can learn new technology and knowledge to keep pace with the times while young students can get to know more about elders and learn from their valuable life experiences.
 More importantly, the Scheme can promote mutual understanding to achieve inter-generational harmony.